Associate Professor; David Eccles Faculty Fellow

 Professor Ringgenberg is an Associate Professor of Finance at the University of Utah.
 Prior to joining the University of Utah, he was an Assistant Professor of Finance at Washington University in St. Louis.
-His research focuses on equity lending, short selling, ETFs, volatility, and the economics of information.
+His research focuses on equity lending, short selling, ETFs, and the economics of information.
 His research on equity lending and short selling examines the causes and results of short sale constraints in opaque markets.
-In addition, he has studied the relation between short sales and volatility and he has investigated the impact of information arrival on the volatility of asset prices.
+In addition, he has studied the relation between short sales and volatility and he has investigated the impact of index investing on asset prices and firms.
 His research has been published in the Journal of Finance and the Journal of Financial Economics and has been cited in The New York Times, Bloomberg, and The New Yorker.

 Prior to his academic career, Professor Ringgenberg worked as a consultant for Charles River Associates in Chicago.
 He earned a bachelor’s degree in Finance and Economics from the University of Wisconsin in 2003, a M.S. in Economics from the University of North Carolina in 2009, and a Ph.D. in Finance from the University of North Carolina in 2011.